MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-swe-fi-sample-sdk.md

     ```

 4. Start the MSBuild Command Prompt for Visual Studio utility, and run **msbuild** under the Retail SDK folder to create deployable packages.
-5. Apply the packages via Microsoft Dynamics Lifecycle Services (LCS) or manually.
+5. Apply the packages via LCS or manually.
 For more information, see [Create deployable packages](../dev-itpro/retail-sdk/retail-sdk-packaging.md).
 6. Complete all the required setup tasks that are described in [Setting up the integration with control units](emea-swe-fi-sample.md#setting-up-the-integration-with-control-units).

 ## Design of the extensions